-CraftNOW Philadelphia curates an itinerary of events each November to coincide with the Philadelphia Museum of Art Contemporary Craft Show.
+CraftNOW Philadelphia hosts the Tools of the Trades digital conference in March connecting makers to business support.
+Our youth education programming is organized in conjunction with Philadelphia’s Department of Parks and Recreation’s annual summer camps.
+Additionally, we curate an itinerary of events each November to coincide with the Philadelphia Museum of Art Contemporary Craft Show.
 Follow us on social media to learn more about pop-up events and see what our partners are doing year-round.

 4. How do I become a sponsor?

 CraftNOW sponsors benefit from opportunities over the course of the year to gain exposure through our network and partner organizations.
-Contact Executive Director Leila Cartier at email@example.com to discuss inventive ways your brand can be featured during signature events.
+Contact Executive Director Emily Edelstein email@example.com to discuss inventive ways your brand can be featured during signature events.